Terra Costa Howard: Legislation

 Several pieces of legislation introduced by Costa Howard in the Illinois House of Representatives have gone on to become law in Illinois.
 HB12, of which she was the Primary Sponsor, allowed employees of a school district, public university, or community college district who had been employed for at least 12 months and who has worked at least 1,000 hours in the previous 12-month period to be eligible for family and medical leave under the same terms and conditions provided to eligible employees under the federal Family and Medical Leave Act of 1993.
 This legislation was passed in the midst of the COVID-19 pandemic.

+Judicial Service

+On September 23, 2025, the Illinois Supreme Court announced it would appoint Costa Howard as a resident circuit judge for a term starting October 17, 2025, and ending December 7, 2026.

 Personal life

 Costa Howard was born and raised in DuPage County, where she now resides with her spouse and their three daughters.

 Costa Howard is an attorney by trade.
 She attended University of Illinois at Urbana–Champaign and DePaul University College of Law.
 She is also a Girl Scout leader, an adjunct professor at the College of DuPage, and a member of the Parent Teacher Association.